yudugit/rest-api-documentation/README.md

 - `href` - The URI of the linked resource.
 - `type` - The content type of the representation of the resource.

-In order to determine which verbs can be used to interact with a resource, it is reccomended to make an **OPTIONS** request to the URI given in the link relation.
+In order to determine which verbs can be used to interact with a resource, it is recommended to make an **OPTIONS** request to the URI given in the link relation.
 This will return an `Allow` header containing a comma-separated list of allowed verbs.

 ### URI Summary